distributeaid/toolbox/README.md

 If everything is running correctly, you should be able to visit http://localhost:1312 or http://0.0.0.0:1312 and see our site.
 The localhost address is used in the rest of this readme, but the 0.0.0.0 address should be the same thing.

-We now need to seed a test group:
+We now need to seed a test group and some database constants:

 ```
 docker exec toolbox_db /bin/bash seed-test-group.sh
+docker exec toolbox_db mix run priv/repo/seeds.sh
 ```

 You can now visit http://localhost:1312/public/groups/1/users/new to create a user associated with that group.
 Finally, visit http://localhost:1312/public/session/new to log in.